Drillinginfo Direct Access API Python Client

 from directaccess import DirectAccessV1 # Retry 5 times, backing off exponentially # (1 second, 2 seconds, 4 seconds, 16 seconds, 256 seconds) d1 = DirectAccessV1( api_key='<your-api-key>', retries=5, backoff_factor=1 )

 In the event of an unrecoverable error, you can write your process in a way that persists the pagination links so that you can pick back up where you left off.
 A basic implementation might look like this:

 import os import json from directaccess import DirectAccessV2 RECOVERY_FILE = 'your-api-links.json' d2 = DirectAccessV2( api_key='<your-api-key>', client_id='<your-client-id>', client_secret='<your-client-secret>', retries=5, backoff_factor=1 ) # if there's an existing recovery file, provide it to the instance if os.path.exists(RECOVERY_FILE): with open(RECOVERY_FILE) as f: d2.links = json.loads(f.read()) # interact with the api, writing out a recovery file in the event of an unrecoverable error. # this will overwrite any previously existing file. try: for row in d2.query('permits'): print(row) except Exception: with open(RECOVERY_FILE, mode='w') as f: f.write(json.dumps(d2.links))

 You could persist the pagination links any way you want.
-If provided, the DirectAccessV2 class expects a dictionary and the json example above is just one way to do this.
+If provided, the DirectAccessV2 class expects a dictionary like the one provided from the Requests module's links and the json example above is just one way to do this.